dbsafe/intaker/README.md

 https://dbsafe.github.io/intaker/

 ## Basic Idea
-The basic idea is that a file specification can be declared in a file.
+The basic idea is that a file specification can be declared using a xml file.

 Example:\
 This is a text file that contains balances.